nilufarshaikh/nilufarshaikh/README.md

 📄 Know about my experiences on **[https://www.linkedin.com/in/nilufarshaikh](https://www.linkedin.com/in/nilufarshaikh)**

-💬 Ask me about **full-stack magic 🧙‍♂️, solving coding puzzles 🧩, TypeScript adventures, API integrations, or how to survive endless debugging sessions with coffee ☕!**
+💬 Ask me about **full-stack magic 🧙‍♂️, solving coding puzzles 🧩, or how to survive endless debugging sessions with coffee ☕!**

 📫 Reach me at **nilufarrehanshaikh@gmail.com**